-The semester extension period is governed by the semester length and is referenced on the Office of the Registrar's Web pages and Request for Extension form.
-For example, a student requesting an extension for a 15-week semester will receive an extension of six weeks for a final grade to be submitted.
+The semester extension period is six weeks after the end of the term and is referenced on the Office of the Registrar's web pages and Request for Extension form.

 REPEATING A COURSE

 A course retaken to improve a grade will result in only the higher grade being calculated in the academic average.
 The lower grade will remain on the academic transcript but will not be included in the grade point average or in the earned credit total.
 Repeated courses shall be taken at Georgian Court, unless special permission is given by the department chair of the student's major.